-Making soap was one of the first self sufficient skills I ever learned.
+Making soap was one of the first self-sufficient skills I ever learned.
 Once I began questioning what we were putting into our bodies, what we were putting on them was not far behind.
-I worried about the chemicals and additives in store bought soap and I wanted to learn a skill that I feel is important.
+I worried about the chemicals and additives in store-bought soap and I wanted to learn a skill that I feel is important.
 So, I taught myself how to make cold process soap.

 A lot of people fear making soap, especially any type that isn’t melt and pour.
 But, it’s really not so bad.
 Sure, you have to work with lye, yes lye is incredibly caustic.
 But, it’s not near as scary as it may seem.
-You simply have to use a few precautions and some common sense and you’ll be well on your way with working with it.
+You simply have to use a few precautions and some common sense and you’ll be well on your way to working with it.

-I know several people have asked me how they can make soap without lye.
+I know several people who have asked me how they can make soap without lye.
 And the truth is, you cannot.
 Saponification of oils requires lye.
 Melt and pour types simply already have the lye mixed in.
 They can be a great place to start for a beginner, but they’re not really teaching you the process of saponification or the skills to become more self-sufficient.

 How Is Soap Made

 Simply put, soap is made by combining fat and oils with a liquid and lye to really simplify the process.
 The lye and liquid mixed in cause saponification of the fats and create the bubbly mixture we generally associate with soap.

 In the past, lye was made using wood ash and soap was made by adding water and wood ash to a singular fat, typically.
 Sometimes the result was a little harsh, but now we utilize scales to insure we measure everything out so that we have the correct ratios of fats, water, and lye.